ooyala/remote_http_testing/README.markdown

     put(url, params)

-    last_response() - a Net::HTTPResponse object.
+    last_response() - a Rack::MockResponse object.
 Use last_response.body to get the response body.

     dom_response() - The response body parsed using Nokogiri::HTML().